The LGL Group (NYSE:LGL) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a report published on Tuesday morning.
-The firm issued a hold rating on the stock.
+Stock analysts at StockNews.com initiated coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a note issued to investors on Friday.
+The brokerage set a “hold” rating on the stock.

 The LGL Group Stock Performance